- How to Find a Mentor for Your Financial Advisor Firm

 - CFP® Accelerated Path: Everything Advisors Should Know

-Certified Financial Planner™ must meet education, experience, ethics and exam requirements to obtain certification.
-Financial professionals with a degree and at least three years of experience may choose the CFP® accelerated path to expedite the process.
-Following the accelerated plan allows you to bypass much of the coursework required to earn a CFP® mark, though… read more…
+A Certified Financial Planner™ must meet education, experience, ethics and examination requirements to obtain certification.
+Financial professionals with a degree, a qualifying credential and at least three years of experience may choose the CFP® Accelerated Path to expedite the process.
+Following the accelerated plan allows you to bypass much of the coursework required to earn… read more…

 - Understanding How Broker Protocol Impacts Financial Advisors